 The aim of the procedure is to eliminate persistent inflammation around the root apex of the tooth.

 Why have I been referred to an endodontist?

-Although all dentists receive some training at dental school and carry out endodontic procedures, your dentist feels that in your case the level of difficulty requires the skills and experience that an endodontist is specifically trained to deal with, which is why you have I been referred to one of our endodontists.
+Although all dentists receive some training at dental school and carry out endodontic procedures, your dentist feels that in your case, the level of difficulty requires the skills and experience that an endodontist is specifically trained to deal with, which is why you have I been referred to us for endodontic examination.